- What are solar panels, and how do they work?

-The complete guide to solar panels for your home in 2024
+- The pros and cons of solar panels for your home

 Solar panels can massively cut your electricity bills, carbon footprint, and dependence on the National Grid.
-And to top it off, the cost of solar panels is continuing to decrease over time.
+To top it off, the cost of solar panels continues to fall, with prices falling by 4.5% between March 2024 and 2025.

 Here’s everything you need to know about getting solar panels for your home, including what they are, whether they’re a good idea for your property, the solar panel costs involved, and how much they can save you in different parts of the country.